 Thermography is an infrared screening service, it is not a treatment or diagnosing service.
-The statements on this website have not been approved or evaluated by the Food and Drug Administration.
+The statements on this website have not been approved by the Food and Drug Administration.

 Thermography is not intended to diagnose, treat, cure, or prevent any disease.

 Please consult with a qualified health care practitioner when seeking medical advice.